-In my debut commercial fiction novel, Like Sweet Buttermilk, I took a provocative look at a contemporary love story with the story of a marriage ignited in the aftermath of murder.
+In my debut commercial fiction novel, Like Sweet Buttermilk, I take a provocative look at a contemporary love tale with the story of a marriage ignited in the aftermath of murder.

 For a fuller description of the story, check out my Novels & Writings page.

 Settle into the story, and then ask yourself: What would you do?

 Test your reading observation skills!